Skip to main content

 PALM scheme workers by state and territory

-Workers by state and territory - January 25
+PALM scheme worker data by state and territory - December 2025

 PALM scheme workers’ country of origin